 Breathing difficulties may result from neck and chest muscle stiffness.
 With some patients, abdominal and limb muscles are also affected.

-In severe cases the spine will arch backwards as the back muscles are affected - this is more common when children are infected.
+In severe cases, the spine will arch backward as the back muscles are affected - this is more common when children are infected.

 Most patients with tetanus will also have the following symptoms:

 - Sore throat

 - Tachycardia (rapid heartbeat)